Request Information

 3rd Grade Social Studies

-Grade 3 social studies is a comprehensive program that is meant to prepare students to actively participate in a democratic society.
+3rd grade social studies is a comprehensive program that prepares students to actively participate in a democratic society.
 Students will learn about history and geography as they study world rivers, ancient Rome, the Vikings, the earliest Americans, and the thirteen colonies.

 Projects that accompany each unit expand upon the historical and geographical learning and allow students to build an understanding of local history and geography, civics, and economics.